korova-sq/sun-weather-card/README.md

 - **Daily & hourly forecast** – choose `daily` or `hourly`.
 - **Two layouts** – classic **bars** (iOS‑style temperature range bars) or a **graph** (smooth temperature line, with max/min lines for daily).
 - **Original animated SVG icons** for sun, moon, clouds, rain, snow, fog, wind and lightning.
 No external assets.
+- **Transparent or image background** – make the card blend into your dashboard, or set a background image with an adjustable light/dark overlay for readability.
 - **Multi‑language** – card content follows Italian, English, or your Home Assistant system language.
+The UI editor also follows your Home Assistant language.
 - **Tap / hold / double‑tap actions** – standard Home Assistant actions (more‑info, navigate, url, perform‑action, toggle).
 - **Show only what you need** – time, date and the sun arc can each be turned on or off, and you choose exactly which detail attributes to display.
 - **UI editor** – configure everything without touching YAML.